SH20RAJ/bitians/plan.md

 ---

+- Start database and server action auth api works as mentioned in docs/techstack.md with prisma orm and cloudflare d1 database
+- Implemented all necessary libraries and tools as per docs/techstack.md
+- Followed all best practices for code quality, performance, and maintainability as per docs/copilot-instructions.md
+- Implemented all features in a modular, reusable way with proper folder structure as per docs/implementation.md

 ## 🎯 Current Focus: Phase 2 - Enhanced Feeds System

 ### Next Immediate Tasks

-1. Create enhanced feeds page with all content types
+1. Create enhanced feeds page with all content types revamp ui from normal ui
 2. Build individual post components for each type
 3. Implement post engagement system
 4. Add filtering and sorting options